Constraints on Gravitation from Causality and Quantum Consistency

 Furthermore, the global $U(1)$, associated with electric charge, derives from considering the analogous Type I theory of massless photons coupled to charged matter with the lowest number of derivatives as $A_\mu J^\mu_M$, which requires coupling to a very special conserved $J^\mu_M$ (just as $\tau^{\mu\nu}_M$ above).
 On the other hand, we can also consider an analogous Type II theory of massless photons coupled to neutral matter with a higher number of derivatives as \beq \mathcal{L}_{int}=F_{\mu\nu}\,\tilde{J}^{\mu\nu}_M \eeq which does not require anything special about $\tilde{J}^{\mu\nu}_M$ (just as $\tilde\tau_M^{\mu\nu\rho\sigma}$ above).
 In fact this describes the low energy effective theory of photons coupled to neutrinos with $\tilde{J}^{\mu\nu}_M\propto\bar\psi\,\sigma^{\mu\nu}\psi$, etc. So at the level of the effective theory, both Type I and Type II theories are realized in nature for photons coupled to matter.
 This begs a question for gravitation: why has nature chosen Type I and not the much larger class Type II of gravitons coupled to matter?

 There is reason to think that causality provides a possible answer to this question.
-We shall examine this in greater detail and for a much broader class of models in an upcoming paper \cite{Sandora2016}.
+We examine this in greater detail and for a much broader class of models in a companion paper \cite{Sandora2016}.
 For now we illustrate the idea in the special case of coupling to photons.

 {\em Causality in Type I}.--- It is well known that in general relativity with standard matter sources there is no problem with causality \cite{Visser:1998ua}.
 This can be seen as follows: Consider photons minimally coupled to gravity in Type I. In the geometrics optics limit, photons obey the null geodesic equation $k_\mu k_\nu g^{\mu\nu}=0$, where $k_\mu$ is the photon's 4-momentum.
 The leading deflection from null propagation $k^{(0)}_\mu$ on the Minkowski cone comes from expanding in powers of the gravitational coupling as $k_\mu=k^{(0)}_\mu+\kappa\,k^{(1)}_\mu+\ldots$ and $g^{\mu\nu}=\eta^{\mu\nu}-\kappa\,h^{\mu\nu}+\ldots$, giving $k_\mu k_\mu \eta^{\mu\nu}\approx \kappa\,k_\mu^{(0)} k_\nu^{(0)}h^{\mu\nu}$.
-Then using the linearized Einstein equations in the Lorenz gauge $\Box \bar{h}^{\mu\nu}=-\kappa\,T_M^{\mu\nu}$ and solving for a particular solution gives \cite{Visser:1998ua} \beq k_\mu k_\mu \eta^{\mu\nu}\approx 4\,G\!\int\!d^3x'{k_\mu^{(0)}k_\nu^{(0)}T_M^{\mu\nu}\!({\bf x}',t_R)\over|{\bf x}-{\bf x}'|} \eeq which clearly satisfies $k_\mu k_\mu \eta^{\mu\nu}\geq0$ for any matter $T_M^{\mu\nu}$ that satisfies null-energy condition.
+Then using the linearized Einstein equations in the Lorenz gauge $\Box \bar{h}^{\mu\nu}=-\kappa\,T_M^{\mu\nu}$ and solving for a particular solution gives \cite{Visser:1998ua} \beq k_\mu k_\nu \eta^{\mu\nu}\approx 4\,G\!\int\!d^3x'{k_\mu^{(0)}k_\nu^{(0)}T_M^{\mu\nu}\!({\bf x}',t_R)\over|{\bf x}-{\bf x}'|} \eeq which clearly satisfies $k_\mu k_\mu \eta^{\mu\nu}\geq0$ for any matter $T_M^{\mu\nu}$ that satisfies null-energy condition.
 Hence light stays inside the Minkowski cone and slows down in accord with the Shapiro time delay.

 {\em Causality in Type II}.--- Let us focus on the case of the four index object $\tilde\tau_M^{\mu\nu\rho\sigma}$ given in eq.~(\ref{TauPhoton}) and focus on a single species; the photon.
 The modified Maxwell equations for a region of space-time that is Ricci flat is \beq \partial_\mu F^\mu_{\,\,\nu}-4\,a\,R^{(L)}_{\mu\nu\rho\sigma}\partial^\mu F^{\rho\sigma}=0 \eeq Note that this equation is {\em exact}, the derivatives in Type II are just ordinary, not covariant, derivatives.